*Please make your request two weeks in advance*

 Verifying Your Values (Leadership Ethics)

 What is the difference between values and ethics?
-What is important to me and why?
-In this workshop we will work together to discover our individual values through a fun and interactive Values Auction.
+What is important to you and why?
+In this workshop participants will work together to discover individual values through a fun and interactive Values Auction.

 True Colors – special request 90-minute workshop (Self-Development)